-568. Spanish and Sign Language (2) Prerequisite: Demonstrate competence at the intermediate level in either Spanish or sign language Rudiments of sign language taught to Spanish speakers and the basics of Spanish to users of sign language.
-Emphasis on communication needs within health care setting, public school setting and informal social setting.
+Assessment of communication skills of disabled individuals, environmental needs and appropriateness of augmentative communication aids.
+Remediation recommendations.
+Maximum credit four units.
+568. Spanish and Sign Language (2) Prerequisite: Demonstrate competence at the intermediate level in either Spanish or sign Rudiments of sign language taught to Spanish speakers and the basics of Spanish to users language. of sign language.
+Emphasis on communication needs within health care setting, public school setting. setting and informal social setting.
 571. Assessing the Bilingual Child with Communicative Disorders (3) Prerequisites: Communicative Disorders 531 and Linguistics 553.
 Assessment procedures applicable for bilingual child with communicative disorders.
 Consideration of available instruments, appropriateness for target populations and validity of 572.
-Remediation of Communicative Disorders in the Bilingual Population (3) Prerequisite: Communicative Disorders 571.
-Intervention strategies and procedures for bilingual individual with communicative disorders.
+Remediation of Communicative Disorders in the Bilingual Population (3) Prerequisite: Communicative Disorders 571 Intervention strategies and procedures for bilingual individual with communicative disorders.
 Selection criteria, factors influencing planning, program models and specific procedures for different ethnic groups and types of communicative disorders.
-580. Communication Problems of the Aging (3) Prerequisites: Twelve upper division units in major.
-Normal communication processes and aging, including memory and cognition for speech and language, and physiological changes; speech and language pathologies; hearing problems and rehabilitation, including hearing aids; psychosocial aspects of communication, including family dynamics; and resources available within the community.
+580. Communication Problems of the Aging (3) Prerequisites: Twelve upper division units in an appropriate major.
+Normal communication processes and aging, including memory and cognition for speech and language, and physiological changes; speech and language pathologies; hearing problems and rehabilitation, including hearing aids, psychosocial aspects of communication, including family dynamics; and resources available within the community.
 Open to majors and 596.
 Selected Topics in Communicative Disorders and Science (1-4) I, II, S Prerequisite: Twelve units in communicative disorders and science courses.
 Specialized study of selected topics from the area of speech-language pathology, audiology, education of the hearing impaired, and speech and hearing science.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit six units.
-Maximum credit three units applicable to a master's degree.
+Maximum credit of six units of 596.
+Maximum credit of three units of 596 applicable to a master's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 GRADUATE COURSES IN COMMUNICATIVE DISORDERS 600.
 Research and Bibliography (3) Two lectures and three hours of laboratory.

-Prerequisites: Undergraduate major or equivalent in Communicative Disorders or Communicative Sciences; Psychology 270; and concurrent enrollment in SPSS workshop or other comparable computer workshop Bibliographic techniques.
+Prerequisites: Undergraduate major or equivalent in Communicative Disorders or Communicative Sciences; Psychology 270; and concurrent enrollment in SPSS workshop or other comparable computer workshop.
+Bibliographic techniques.
 Methods and exposition of research in the fields of speech pathology, audiology, deaf education and speech and hearing sciences.
 Recommended for the first semester of graduate work, and prerequisite to advancement to candidacy.
 601. Seminar in Speech and Hearing Science (3) Prerequisite: Classified graduate standing.